tensorflow/docs/site/en/api_docs/python/tf/contrib/eager/Variable.md

 the variable are fixed.
 The value can be changed using one of the assign methods.

-Just like any `Tensor`, variables created with `ResourceVariable()` can be used as inputs for other Ops in the graph.
+Just like any `Tensor`, variables created with `tf.Variable(use_resource=True)` can be used as inputs for other Ops in the graph.
 Additionally, all the operators overloaded for the `Tensor` class are carried over to variables, so you can also add nodes to the graph by just doing arithmetic on variables.

-Unlike tf.Variable, a tf.ResourceVariable has well-defined semantics.
+Unlike ref-based variable, a ResourceVariable has well-defined semantics.
 Each usage of a ResourceVariable in a TensorFlow graph adds a read_value operation to the graph.
 The Tensors returned by a read_value operation are guaranteed to see all modifications to the value of the variable which happen in any operation on which the read_value depends on (either directly, indirectly, or via a control dependency) and guaranteed to not see any modification to the value of the variable from operations that depend on the read_value operation.